How To

 @pagy, @paginated_subset = pagy(subset, outset: 100)

-Assuming the :items default of 20, you will get the pages with the right records you are expecting.
+Assuming the :limit default of 20, you will get the pages with the records you are expecting.
 The first page from record 101 to 120 of the main collection, and the last page from 401 to 415 of the main collection.
 Besides the from and to attribute readers will correctly return the numbers relative to the subset that you are paginating, i.e. from 1 to 20 for the first page and from 301 to 315 for the last page.

 # Paginate non-ActiveRecord collections